-A useful customer profile (aka a persona) is akin to a comprehensive how-to guide on reaching your ideal customers.
-It gives you a structured look at their goals in trying your product, the features and content that matters most to them, and the messaging that will help them find you in the first place.
-If your business is currently winging it to create an understanding of your ideal customer or if your current profiling attempts are vague and ineffective, then be sure to read the following post very carefully.
+A useful customer profile — also known as a persona — is akin to a comprehensive how-to guide for reaching your ideal customers.
+It gives you a structured look at their goals in trying your product, the features and content that matter most to them, and the messaging that will appeal to them.

 How Customer Profiling Can Increase Sales

 Trying to sell products and services without understanding your ideal customers is like driving with your eyes closed.

 Although making use of customer feedback is a great place to gather intelligence on your customers, what to do with that information is the next step that often eludes many business owners.
 This is where a simple customer profile template comes into play.
 You can create one this week by following three simple steps.

 Step #1 – Create Broad Descriptions of Your Ideal Buyers

 The first step you should take in assembling your customer persona is to create broad descriptions of each ideal customer.
 We’re not talking about demographic data or any sort of personal information, only a high-level view of what they do and what’s important to them in doing business with a company like yours.

 As a firsthand example, at my company Help Scout we have three very different customer personas that our software caters to.
 This is how we describe two of them:

 1. Growth Graham – Graham is the founder of a small business and he signs up for Help Scout because he’s curious.
 He cares most about scale, price and providing outstanding, personalized support for customers.